Kelly Clarkson Returns To Host The 2019 Billboard Music Awards

 According to an NBC press release, the variety show will utilize Clarkson’s “gift of connection” to bring something new to daytime television – “a fun, energetic show that breaks with tradition.
 In each episode audiences will experience an hour full of remarkable stories, celebrity guests, spontaneous surprises, humor, heart and, of course, good music.
 It’s like a weekday brunch party with a fascinating guest list of people who would otherwise never meet.”

 Clarkson reportedly accepted the offer for the series in order to “connect with people, play games, music and find ways to help or give back to communities/organizations.”
 The pilot for the talk show has already been filmed, with celebrities such as Josh Groban, Terry Crews, and Chloë Grace Moretz reported to appear.
-She will also be accompanied by her touring band for her musical performances which take place in a barn-like studio as a reference to her “country roots.”
+She will also be accompanied by her touring band for her musical performances, which take place in a barn-like studio as a reference to her “country roots.”
 Clarkson has also revealed she will open the talk show with audience-requested covers of various songs.

 The exact premiere date is unknown, but the show will go live in the fall of this year and will be coming on right before The Ellen DeGeneres Show.

 The Billboard Music Awards have been held annually in May since 2011.
-The Awards finalists are based on album and digital songs sales, streaming, radio airplay, touring, and social engagement.
-The Billboard Music Awards will air Wednesday, May 1 at 8p.m. live on NBC.
+The awards finalists are based on album and digital songs sales, streaming, radio airplay, touring, and social engagement.
+The Billboard Music Awards will air live on Wednesday, May 1, at 8 p.m. on NBC.

 I had so much fun hosting the @BBMAs last year, I’m doing it again!
 This year, we’re going to turn it up a notch.
 Join me LIVE Wednesday, May 1st on NBC! #BBMAs pic.twitter.com/9F2OXtcZqf